What is a carer?

 NHS England defines a carer as “Anyone, including children and adults who looks after a family member, partner or friend who needs help because of their illness, frailty, disability, a mental health problem or an addiction and cannot cope without their support.
 The care they give is unpaid”.

-Most carers do not think of themselves to be carers, and say that they are simply being a supportive friend or family member.
-However, caring roles can sometimes be challenging and many carers do not realise that they can access support for themselves.
+Most carers do not think of themselves to be carers, and say that they are simply being a supportive partner, friend or family member.
+However, caring roles can sometimes be challenging and many do not realise that they can access support for themselves.

 What support is there for carers?